browserengineering/book/book/security.md

 username/password pair.]
-Of course, this login system has a whole slew of insecurities.[^insecurities] But the focus of this book is the browser, not the server, so once you're sure it's all working, let's switch gears and implement cookies inside our own browser.
+Of course, this login system has a whole slew of insecurities.[^insecurities] But the focus of this book is the browser, not the server, so once you're sure it's all working, let's switch back to our web browser and implement cookies.

 [^insecurities]: The insecurities include not hashing passwords, not
-    using `bcrypt`, not verifying email addresses, not forcing TLS, and not running the server in a sandbox.
+    using [`bcrypt`][bcrypt], not allowing password changes, not having a "forget your password" flow, not forcing TLS, not sandboxing the server, and many many others.

 [bcrypt]: https://auth0.com/blog/hashing-in-action-understanding-bcrypt/